-Try the new PrEP Provider search provided by the good folks at Emory University and the CDC.
-With any of these providers make sure you confirm that they prescribe PrEP for HIV prevention before make your appointment.
+Scroll down this page to try the new PrEP Provider search provided by the good folks at Emory University and the CDC.
+With any of these listed providers make sure you confirm that they prescribe PrEP for HIV prevention before make your appointment.

 If there are no providers listed in your area, that doesn't mean that there aren't any--they just don't have everyone listed yet.